2. What can I put into kitchen composters Bokashi Organko and Bokashi Organko 2?

 You can pour undiluted fermentation liquid into your toilet or purification plant.
 The microorganisms will dissolve any toilet paper, fat and remains of detergents or washing powder.
 The liquid can also be poured into a sink or wash basin to prevent the accumulation of fat and other substances in the siphons.
 This way, they will always stay clean and functional.

+It is a great opportunity to finish the fermentation process inside your composter.
 Before you leave, drain the liquid from composter.
 Make sure there is enough biogen bran on top of the organic waste and that the lid is closed tightly.
 Then you can forget all about it until the end of your vacation.
 While you are away, the microorganisms will process your organic waste and you will be able to use it in your garden when you come back.

 11. Is fermentation better than classic composting?

 While a compost is a very good source of nutrients for your garden, many useful substances are lost during the classic (thermophilic) composting process.
 In the process of fermentation, the waste does not lose any of its energy, nutrients or minerals.
 And unlike with rotting, there are no greenhouse gases emitted in the process of fermentation.